 Number of 2nd Year American Students

-England, South Africa, Brazil, Switzerland, Holland, Germany, Poland, Ukraine and Australia.
+England, South Africa, Brazil, Switzerland, Holland, Germany, Poland, Ukraine, Mexico, and Australia.

 Number of Students per Class

-Varies by class with the smallest having six or eight students.
+Varies by class with the smallest having six to eight students.
 A few classes per week are given to the whole school together.

-Residence buildings are divided into apartments, with each apartment having four or six bedrooms, a kitchen, and washroom facilities with showers.
-Washing machines and dryers for laundry are available in the building.
-Three students live in each bedroom.
+The school is housed on the spacious Neve Yerushalayim campus, with plenty of open, green spaces contained within this gated facility.
+Residence buildings are divided into apartments, with each apartment having four or six bedrooms and washroom facilities with showers.
+Three - four students live in each bedroom.
+The large dining hall serves three meals a day.
+Washing machines and dryers for laundry are available in the main school building.
+There is a gym facility.

 Availability of Private Kitchen Facilities

 Three meals a day are provided in the campus dining room.
 Meals are also served during vacations.
-Each apartment has a kitchen with a fridge, sink, counter space, and cupboards.
-Students generally band together to get a toaster, sandwich maker, or microwave and develop extraordinary creativity and skill in supplementing their diet with these minimal facilities.
+Our building has a small kitchen with a fridge, sink, counter space, cupboards, and a microwave.
+Students generally develop extraordinary creativity and skill in supplementing their diet with these minimal facilities.